-Join our academic community of 10,000 students in 54 majors and 75 minors across departments and programs in the natural sciences, social sciences, and humanities.
+Join our academic community of 10,000 students in more than 50 majors and nearly 70 minors across departments and programs in the natural sciences, social sciences, and humanities.

 Ready to pursue an undergraduate major or graduate degree in the College of Arts and Sciences?
 Learn about requirements and deadlines, and connect with resources and information to help guide you through every step of the admissions process.